friendsofstrandseq/TranslocatoR/README.md

 C7 | chr5 | 0 | 555666

 <br> </br>
+**trfile** Useful for non-reciprocal translocations: the translo- cated portion of a chromosome will look like a duplication and identifying its state is straightforward.
-**trfile** cannot contain more than one sample-id.
+* Cannot contain more than one sample-id.
 In order to supply several sample-ids provide several paths for the argument: ```trfile = c("path1", "path2", ...) ```

-The first two columns of the .txt file must contain the sample- and cell-ids.
+* The first two columns of the .txt file must contain the sample- and cell-ids.
+* The states in this file will be treated as an extra segment in each cell.

  sample | cell | chr10tr
 --------|------|-------
 RPE-BM510|BM510_20306| C
 RPE-BM510|BM510_20310| W
 RPE-BM510|BM510_20315| W

 ### Output
 The following output file structure will be created: